Above the line

 These are the prices paid by purchasers.
 They include transport costs, trade margins and taxes (unless the taxes are deductible by the purchaser from their own tax liabilities).Nôl i'r tabl cynnwys

-unincorporated enterprises owned by government, which are engaged in market production
+- unincorporated enterprises owned by the government that are engaged in market production

-The last group consists of permanent branches or offices of foreign enterprises and production units of foreign enterprises, which engage in significant amounts of production in the territory over long or indefinite periods of time.
+The last group consists of permanent branches or offices of foreign enterprises and production units of foreign enterprises that engage in significant amounts of production in the territory over long or indefinite periods of time.

 Real national disposable income (RNDI)